gallantlab/himalaya/README.rst

 .. raw:: html

-   <h1>Himalaya: Multiple-target machine learning</h1>
+   <h1>Himalaya: Multiple-target linear models</h1>

-``Himalaya`` implements machine learning models in Python, focusing on computational efficiency for large numbers of targets.
+``Himalaya`` implements machine learning linear models in Python, focusing on computational efficiency for large numbers of targets.

 |Github| |Python| |License|

 Use ``himalaya`` if you need a library that:

-- estimates models on large numbers of targets,
+- estimates linear models on large numbers of targets,
 - runs on CPU and GPU hardware,
 - provides estimators compatible with ``scikit-learn``'s API.